Josip-github/Learning-Resources-Project/README.md

 Steps for deploying the code locally:

 1) git clone https://github.com/Josip-github/Learning-Resources-Project.git
+(if you are not a collaborator of this private github repository, just unzip the folder and proceed to number 2)

 2) in the root folder of the project run following command: docker build -t vuejs-cookbook/learning-resources .